Claude Code Agent Teams: 5-Team Setup and Production Guide

-On February 5, 2026, Anthropic announced Agent Teams — a new experimental feature for Claude Code.
-While subagents run within a single session and can only report results back to the caller, Agent Teams consist of fully independent Claude Code instances that communicate directly with each other.
+On February 5, 2026, Anthropic announced Agent Teams, a new experimental feature for Claude Code.
+Subagents run within a single session and can only report results back to the caller.
+Agent Teams work differently.
+They consist of fully independent Claude Code instances that communicate directly with each other.

 Here’s the key difference: